 Treatment by Dr Kamran

-Location of the tooth: Back teeth may benefit more from the strength of a crown, while front teeth with minor imperfections may respond well to cosmetic bonding.
+Location of the tooth: Teeth at the back of the mouth that endure heavier biting forces may benefit more from the strength of a crown, while front teeth with minor imperfections may respond well to cosmetic bonding.

 Factors That May Influence Your Dentist's Recommendation

-• Whether the tooth has previously been treated (e.g., with a filling or root canal) — our article on whether you need a crown after root canal explores this further
+- Whether the tooth has previously been treated (for example, with a filling or root canal)

 When Professional Dental Assessment May Be Needed